Naseerullah Babar

 Babar is also credited with successfully curbing targeted killings and criminal activities in Karachi in the 1990s.
 He took the charge of Sindh police and effectively dealt with criminal activities, which were at that time rampant in Karachi, by 1996.

+Babar was a collector of antique art and Buddha statues.
+Before Aziz Deri was declared archeological site in 1996, among others, Naseerullah Babar purchased several artifacts and statues from the area over the years.
+He kept them at his Peshawar Town residence which were later donated to the state after his death.

 Early life and education

 Babar was born in 1928 in Pirpiai near Pabbi, Nowshera district, North West Frontier Province, British India.
-His family is from the Babar (tribe) of Pakhtuns and hails from the village of Pirpiai in district Nowshera.
+His family is from the Babar tribe of Pakhtuns and hails from the village of Pirpiai in district Nowshera.

 Babar's early education was from Presentation Convent School, Peshawar, North West Frontier Province, British India, between 1935 and 1939.
 From 1939 to 1941 he attended Burn Hall School then located at Srinagar.
 The school was subsequently shifted to Abbottabad after the Partition of India in 1947.
-He then attended Prince of Wales Royal Indian Military College from 1941–1947 in Dehradun, India and joined the Pakistan Army in 1948.
+He then attended Prince of Wales Royal Indian Military College from 1941 to 1947 in Dehradun, India, and joined the Pakistan Army in 1948.
 He was a member of the first Pakistan Military Academy long course which graduated in 1950.